613-837-2740

 Treatment Techniques

-Below is a list of treatment techniques provided by our Registered Massage Therapists.
+Below is a list of treatment techniques provided by our Therapists.
 Click on the box to read more about each type of treatment and how it might help you.

 Therapeutic Ultrasound, IFC, and Low Level Laser/Phototherapy